abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 ## Contributing

-Please see: [issues](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/issues) and the below To-do list
+Please see: [issues](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/issues) and the below To-do list.

+> Note: All PRs within the GSSoC'20 period will be merged in the `gssoc20-dev` branch.

 ## To-do